vinivendra/JiraPlot/README.md

 # JiraPlot

-A command-line tool to generate graphs from Jira issues.
+A command-line tool to generate graphs from Jira issues, showing which issues block which, which issues are done, and which are planned on future sprints.
 Created to be compatible with a few personal and professional projects worked on by me, but available for anyone to tweak if needed and use with their own projects.

 ## Installation